 Cynthia Mollen MD, MSCE

 Cynthia J. Mollen is a founding member of PolicyLab at Children’s Hospital of Philadelphia (CHOP) and serves as a senior faculty member on PolicyLab’s Strategy Team.
-She is an associate professor of pediatrics at the Perelman School Medicine at the University of Pennsylvania, and Chief of the Division of Emergency Medicine and a practicing pediatric emergency medicine physician at Children’s Hospital of Philadelphia (CHOP).
+She is a professor of pediatrics at the Perelman School Medicine at the University of Pennsylvania, Chief of the Division of Emergency Medicine and a practicing pediatric emergency medicine physician at Children’s Hospital of Philadelphia (CHOP).
 Dr. Mollen completed both her pediatrics residency and pediatric emergency medicine fellowship at CHOP, and became a faculty member upon completing her training in 2001.
 She also completed the Master of Science in Clinical Epidemiology during her fellowship.

 PolicyLab’s approach to research is based on real-life experiences.
 We are innovative, comprehensive, and multi-disciplinary.

 Sexually transmitted infections among adolescents are at epidemic proportions.
 We need to support providers so they can deliver evidence-based, confidential care for adolescent patients in order to address these high rates of STIs.